Analytic Modeling of CO Surface-Density Profiles in the M31 Molecular Clouds

-The earlier analysis of the Galactic GRS clouds \citep{Keto2024} resulted in four main observational findings. \\ 1) The surface densities and turbulent kinetic energies within clouds are consistent with the hydrostatic equilibrium described by the truncated Lane-Emden equation. \\ 2) The clouds are in approximate virial equilibrium with a variable external pressure. \\ 3) The external pressure required at the truncation boundary of the LE equation or surface of the virial volume is consistent with the pressure energy of the turbulence of the molecular ISM on larger scales immediately around the clouds. \\ 4) The mid-plane pressure of the multi-phase turbulent ISM acts as an external boundary condition for the denser molecular ISM \\ The subsequent analysis of the M31 clouds \citep{Lada2025} combined with the result presented in this study replicates these four findings for extragalactic clouds.
+The earlier analysis of the GR clouds resulted in four main observational findings \citep{Keto_2024}. { \begin{enumerate} [nosep] \item The surface densities are consistent with solutions of the isothermal Lane-Emden equation. \item The clouds are in approximate virial equilibrium with an external pressure that is different around each cloud. \item The required external pressure matches the turbulent pressure of the surrounding molecular ISM.
+(In the M31 clouds this pressure is equal to the external pressure in the virial theorem which indicates equilibrium at all radii.) \item The mid-plane pressure of the multi-phase turbulent ISM acts as an external boundary condition for the larger-scale, turbulent molecular ISM. \end{enumerate} From the earlier virial analysis in \citet{Lada_2025} and the analysis with the Lane-Emden equation presented here, these four descriptions of the GR clouds apply to the extragalactic M31 clouds as well.
+The two populations therefore share similar dynamics. }